chemgymrl/chemgymrl/lessons/reaction_bench/custom_reaction_lesson.md

 #['WurtzReact-v0', 'WurtzReact_overlap-v0', 'DecompReactLesson-v0']
 ```

-Here we can clearly see that our environment has noe been added!
+Here we can clearly see that our environment has been added!